 The researchers of this study noted that both technology and urban noise are incredibly disruptive, constantly demanding our attention and preventing us from focusing, all of which can be taxing to our cognitive functions.

 A different study conducted by Frances E Kup, PhD, and Andrea Faber Taylor, PhD, found that exposing children with ADHD to “green outdoor activities” reduces symptoms significantly.

 Many of the mental illnesses humanity has today is due to the urbanized lifestyle we live away from Nature.
 So, taking a time to reconnect with Nature by hiking even 1 day per week can make significant changes in your mental health.

 And if you lack exercise in your lifestyle, with hiking you are completing that hole in your life too.
 Hiking is not as demanding as running or lifting weights but it is as healthy.
 Even more, hiking can help you prevent memory loss.

 Researchers from The University of British Columbia found that aerobic exercise increases hippocampal volume — the part of the brain associated with spatial and episodic memory — in women over the age of 70.
 Such exercise not only improves memory loss, but helps prevent it as well.

 Hiking can also reduce stress and anxiety, boost self esteem, and release endorphins.
 Many people take medication to solve each and every one of these issues, but the solution to these ills may be a lot simpler than you think!

 So how can you start hiking?

-Fortunately, hiking is the easiest and cheapest activity to start doing.
+Fortunately, it doesn’t require much to begin hiking.
 All you need is 90 minutes per week and… well, that’s it

 Make sure you have a water bottle, and be sure to layer your clothing so you can take things on or off easily as you warm up and cool down.
 You may want to consider using trekking poles as well, which can increase your speed and take some of the pressure off your knees.
 Now, can you just do one thing for me?